oils-for-unix/oils.vim/doc/stage2.md

 1. Words/Strings
 1. Expressions

-Here are some more examples
+Here are some more examples:

     echo "dq" $[42 + a[i]]
           ^~   ^~~~~~~~~ expression within command